matthiasbalke/addon-collabora-code/collabora-code/DOCS.md

 #### Option `username`

-This option allows you to change to username to use when loggin in to the web admin.
+This option allows you to change the username to use when loggin in to the web admin.

 ```txt
 https://<server-name.com>/browser/dist/admin/admin.html